 - 16 a Write the total amount of all payments made on or before the original due date of your tax return.
-Include any credit carryforward from the prior year, your total estimated tax payments made this year, - 505-B payments, and any pass-through entity payments made on your behalf. b Form IL-1120 filers only: Write the total of all Columns, Line 10.
+Include your credit carryforward from the prior year, total estimated payments made this year, 505-B payments, any pass-through entity payments made on your behalf, annual payments made with your tax return or "V" vouchers, electronic payments, and any gambling withholding shown on Form W-2G. - b Form IL-1120 filers only: Write the total of all Columns, Line 10.
+All others, write zero.